The Law Office of Patrick T. Donovan

 Extension Hearing

-After one year, there is another extension hearing.
-Again both sides can present an argument.
-There, the plaintiff must show there is a continued need for the restraining order.
-Then, the judge must determine if a reasonable person would still be in fear of the defendant.
-Finally, if the judge extends the order he can extend it for a certain period of time or make it permanent.
+After a year, there is an extension hearing.
+Both sides argue again, and the plaintiff must show a continued need for protection.
+The judge decides whether a reasonable person would still fear the defendant, and if the order is extended, it can run for a set period or be made permanent.

 Restraining Order Consequences